 Determination of this matter be deferred to the next meeting of the Development Assessment Committee to provide time for the Committee and staff to review the proposed Conditions.

-In line with the discussion points above Council Officers have sort to review the referenced recommended conditions of consent against applications extractive industry applications recently determined by Council and the relevant planning assessment criteria for the determination of this application to ensure that the recommended conditions align with best practice, Council's standard requirements and respond to the relevant Section 4.15 assessment provisions.
+In line with the discussion points above Council Officers reviewed the referenced conditions to ensure that the recommended conditions align with best practice, Council's standard requirements and respond to the relevant Section 4.15 assessment provisions.